What is a Protective Order & What Can It Do?

 - Be thorough in your petition and testimony.
 If the order is challenged, you’re limited to the events listed in the petition for the order.

 The sheriff’s office serves notice to the person and gives you a notice that they’ve been served.
 You’ll also have a copy of the Protective Order to give to your local police department.
 If you happen to run into the person before they’ve been served, call the police to have the person served.

 If the person or persons you have the protective order against tries to contact you or violates any of the provisions in the order, notify law enforcement.
 They can’t enforce the order if you don’t – and don’t delay your report!

-For more information on protective orders or if you believe you need one during your divorce process, talk to your attorney at The McCarthy Law Firm to be sure everything is covered correctly.
+For more information on protective orders or if you believe you need one during your divorce process, talk to your attorney at McCarthy Family Law to be sure everything is covered correctly.